Oil Painting Techniques:

 And he uses predominantly three hues: orange, violet, and green, which form a secondary color harmony.
 By limiting the variations in this way he achieves a harmony in the painting that you would not get if there were too many changes in these three variables.

-Note: To learn more about how you can use saturation, see the Color Theory lessons in Workshop B of the Virtual Art Academy Apprentice Program.
+Note: To learn more about color theories and how to apply them in more detail it can be found in the Virtual Art Academy Apprentice Program.

 Copyright © 2004-2017 Barry John Raybould, Virtual Art Academy, Inc., Panama City, Rep.de Panama